All Episodes

 This is the most amazing.

-I uh I I I don't know where you get the idea that impeachment can be the subject matter of policy differences.
+I don't know where you get the idea that impeachment can be the subject matter of policy differences, but we'll talk about that.

-I turned it on and I was watching this, and I and it was high definition.
+And while I was eating my, what was it, about 200-calorie breakfast, which doesn't take long, I turned it on and I was watching this and it was high definition.

-And I'm saying Mrs. Clinton, stay away from HD.
+And I'm saying, Mrs. Clinton, stay away from HD.

-And my first reaction was stay away from HD.
+And my first reaction was, stay away from HD.

 ABC let the Clinton campaign stack the whole deck.

-Speaking of that, how many of you happened to see last night's first three episodes of the 11-part series on Discovery Channel, Planet Earth.
+Speaking of that, how many of you happened to see last night's first three episodes of the 11-part series on Discovery Channel, Planet Earth?

 And it's in high definition.

-They it it is just astounding.
+It is just astounding.

-It was just as now the first episode last night was poll to poll, and they went from the north pole to south pole.
+The first episode last night was pole to pole, and they went from the North Pole to South Pole.

-It it it this this series buttresses the point that I've been trying to make about how massive and complex our whole climate and planet are.
+This series buttresses the point that I've been trying to make about how massive and complex our whole climate and planet are.

 And it makes the point in this first episode.